Skip to main content

 • Reported by the study sponsor’s monitoring entity

-Individuals who wish to report complaints directly to the IRB may do so (e.g., through a telephone call, or email).
-Individuals may report complaints anonymously, if they wish.
-However, information such as a principal investigator (PI) name and/or study title is needed to identify the research study for corrective actions, if needed.
+Individuals who wish to report complaints directly to the HRPP or IRB may do so (e.g., through a telephone call, or email).
+Information such as a principal investigator (PI) name and/or study title is needed to identify the research study for corrective actions, if needed.

-If a research subject or potential research subject complains to the PI or to any member of the research team, the PI must report the complaint to the IRB if the complaint indicates any of the following:
+If a research subject or potential research subject complains to the PI or to any member of the research team, the PI must report the complaint to the IRB office if the complaint indicates any of the following:

 When reviewing complaints, the following should be taken into consideration: